skogsbaer/sum-product/sum-product-en.md

 record RT3(T3 t3) implements S {}
 ```

 This has 2+3=5 values.
-So sums do correspond to sums of numbers and
+So sums correspond to sums of numbers and
 products to products of numbers.

 Another way to look at these two constructs would be from a